rossborchers/AbletonUnityBridge/README.md

 # AbletonUnityBridge
 Tools to connect Ableton and Unity

-Currently this project only supports link with some Unity side callback scaffolding.
+Currently this project supports link with some Unity side callback scaffolding.

 # Still to do:
 - Better expose link for less use case assumptions